A flood is an overwhelming experience. But taking quick action will put policyholders back in control of their home and

 - Description of Loss

 - Contact information including temporary address for the policyholder if they are not able to stay in their home

 - Phone number where the policyholder can be reached during the evening

 - The policyholder email address

 An adjuster will be assigned within 48 hours.
 In cases of widespread flooding it may take longer.
-While you are waiting to be contacted by an adjuster begin step two.
+While you are waiting to be contacted by an adjuster please begin step two below.